 Depression Treatment at Bridges to Recovery

 Bridges to Recovery is an adult residential treatment center with specialized expertise in the treatment of Depression.
 Our staff utilizes an intensive treatment approach to depression in which all aspects of physical, spiritual, and mental functioning are evaluated.
 While personalized changes are tailored and recommended to return individuals back to a normal mood state and improved health.
-For people with treatment-resistant Depression who do not physically need hospitalization, Bridges to Recovery is an ideal option.
+For people with treatment-resistant Depression who do not physically need hospitalization, rehab at Bridges to Recovery is an ideal option.

 The Bridges to Recovery facilities, located in Bel Air, Holmby Hills, and Pacific Palisades, California, offer hope to people suffering from all types of depression.
 Bridges employs a trained multi-disciplinary staff with expertise in multiple forms of healing.
 Individuals who enter treatment at Bridges receive individualized treatment plans that promote healthy living patterns, boosting their physical, emotional and spiritual health,.